Charles Banister, AIA, LEED AP, CCA CCCA

 His creative ability matched with a technical eye and ability to bring the client's vision into focus result in well-functioning, aesthetically pleasing, practical solutions that precisely meet the needs of every project he takes on.

-Kumin is led by three Principals: Charles (Chip) Banister, AIA, LEED AP, Angela Barr, AIA, and Jon Stolle, AIA.
-All three started at the firm more than 20 years ago and, over the past two decades, they've fostered a close family of talented staff.
+Kumin is led by two Principals: Charles (Chip) Banister, AIA, LEED AP, and Jon Stolle, AIA.
+Both started at the firm more than 20 years ago and, over the past two decades, they've fostered a close family of talented staff.

-Chip, Angie, and Jon are all "hands-on" principals, extensively involved in each and every project the firm takes on from inception to project close-out.
+Chip and Jon are "hands-on" principals, extensively involved in each and every project the firm takes on from inception to project close-out.

 They seek to promote a culture of collaboration and learning around the office through design guidance and monthly inter-office design critiques.